 And a huge thank you to Maker Park Radio of Staten Island, New York City, for giving me the opportunity to promote the campaign by hosting shows on their community radio.

-Apologies for not providing this webpage in other major languages.
 I have been really encouraged by the support for this campaign from all over the world.
 If you would like to translate this page into your language or run the campaign in your country, please feel free to do so and I am happy to help where I can.
 Please use my affiliate link (here) if you would like to create a similar website on Strikingly.
 Thank you!